 - If the rice starts to dry out you can top it up with a bit more hot stock, half a cup at a time.
 Don’t stir the rice.

-- If using mussels, add them to the pan with a splash of water and put the lid back on.
-After a few minutes of steaming, the mussels should open Discard any that don’t.
+- If using mussels and raw prawns, add them to the pan with a splash of water and put the lid back on.
+After a few minutes of steaming, the mussels should open Discard any that don’t open.
+You can see the prawns cooked through when they are pink.

 - If using a seafood mix, add it to the pan at this point with the lid and allow to steam for 5 minutes.

-- When the stock in the paella pan fully evaporates, you will hear a faint cracking from the bottom of the pan as the socarrat starts to form.
+- When the stock in the paella pan fully evaporates, you will hear a faint cracking from the bottom of the pan as the crispy layer on the bottom (also called socarrat) starts to form.
 If you don’t hear anything, you can raise the heat to medium for a short burst!

 - When the rice is ready, remove the pan from the heat and taste to check seasoning.